trendmicro-frontend/styled-ui/CONTRIBUTING.md

 * In addition to the quality and performance of the components, the "code review" also focuses on the scalability of functions.

 * In addition to the component, it needs to be discussed how to present it on Tonic UI and the examples.

+## License

+By contributing your code, you agree to license your contribution under the [MIT License](../LICENSE).
+By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).